oncody/civ-board-game-2010/README.md

 * Pick a starting social policy
 * Agree on optional rules
 * Agree on house rules
+*  give each player one artillery, one infantry, and one mounted unit.
+* Place one of each market resource token per player near the market board, returning any extras to the box
+* Place capital
+* Gain civilization bonus
+* Place a single army figure in your city's outskirts
+* Place a single scout figure in your city's outskirts
+* Learn your civ's starting tech
+* Set starting government
+* Set trade dial equal to trade in your city's outskirts (you'll gain trade again on the first turn)
+* Set economy coin dial to 0 (It is possible for some players to receive a coin from a map square or great person during setup.
+If this is the case, the player sets their economy dial to the number equal to the number of coins they have, instead.)
 * Build the wonder deck

 Building the Wonder Deck